 Deciding on a roast is a completely personal matter; some experts claim light roasts are better, others that dark are the only way to go.
 Experiment until you find the right beans, no matter the roast.

 On one hand, medium roasts are more acidic, and cold brewing eliminates a lot of that acidity in the beans, making them suitable for all who prefer low acid coffee.
-Dark roasts are more flavorful, richer, with hints of chocolate and nuts.
+Dark roasts are more flavorful, and richer, with hints of chocolate and nuts.

-Light roasts, on the other hand, require longer steeping time and it’s very difficult to extract their bright acidity.
+Light roasts, on the other hand, require a longer steeping time and it’s very difficult to extract their bright acidity.